 WALKING AROUND THE NEW TOWN

-Observe the arch-bridge, which joins the Tower to the ‘Cassero Senese’, which dates back to 1335 (later restored in the 19th century) and is a symbol of the Siena dominion of Massa Marittima: in fact, the Fortress was planned by Angiolo di Ventura who was the architect of the world famous ‘Torre del Mangia’ in the centre square of Siena.
+Observe the arch-bridge, which joins the Tower to the ‘Cassero Senese’, which dates back to 1335 (later restored in the 19th century) and is a symbol of the Siena dominion of Massa Marittima: in fact, Angiolo di Ventura who was the architect of the world famous ‘Torre del Mangia’ in the centre square of Siena planned this Fortress.

-A few steps away, you can visit the Museum Complex of San Pietro all’Orto with its wonderful, 17th century ‘Maestà’ made by Lorenzetti and the nearby ‘Museo degli Organi Santa Cecilia’ with its collection of antique keyboard musical instruments kept inside the ancient Church of San Pietro all’Orto, now deconsacrated.
+A few steps away, you can visit the Museum Complex of San Pietro all’Orto with its wonderful, 17th century ‘Maestà’ made by Lorenzetti.
+Just nearby you find the ‘Museo degli Organi Santa Cecilia’ with its collection of antique keyboard musical instruments kept inside the ancient Church of San Pietro all’Orto, now deconsecrated.
 Next to this, please do not miss the Church of Sant’Agostino with its Gothic architecture and its beautiful Cloister.
 Inside the church, a relic of San Bernardino, a monk’s habit, is carefully kept; he is known as San Bernardino of Siena but actually, he was born in Massa Marittima.

-Before leaving Massa Marittima to visit its surrounding area, treat yourself to lunch in one of the town’s characteristic trattorias and taste the local delicacies, such as toasted bread with liver and kidney paste, toasted bread topped with olive oil and chopped tomatoes, Maremma’s tortellini, ‘acqua cotta’ a sort of hot broth-based soup, braised wild boar, sliced steak and the famous ‘cantucci’ almond biscuits, eagerly dipped into the Vin Santo, a dessert wine.
+Before leaving Massa Marittima to visit its surrounding area, treat yourself to lunch in one of the town’s characteristic trattorias and taste the local delicacies, such as toasted bread with liver and kidney paste, toasted bread topped with olive oil and chopped tomatoes, Maremma’s tortellini – stuffed pasta ‘acqua cotta’ a sort of hot broth-based soup, braised wild boar, sliced steak and the famous ‘cantucci’ almond biscuits, eagerly dipped into the Vin Santo, a dessert wine.